 and making a big clot and for things to coagulate and make

 So, antiplatelet therapy, there's your old friend, aspirin.

-They'll only be on that medication for about 2 months.
+They'll only be on that medication for up to 12 months.

 Yep, there it is.
 Do you see that?
 Abciximab.

 Honestly, I had to listen to that on Google multiple times

 If you ever find a drug and you say, "Huh?
 I don't even know

 Just Google it and practice because I couldn't begin to